 - We know that teachers are the best judge to determine the right fit for their unique group of students.
-We recommend Seuss’s How the Grinch Stole Christmas! for students in Grade 1+ due to the length of the production and potential scariness.
-Check out the synopsis and content advisories for full information.
+We recommend A Year With Frog and Toad for students in Grades K+.
+Check out the content advisories and synopsis for more information.

 Language: 0 out of 5 stars

 Themes and Situations: 1 out of 5 stars

 Turtle and friends sing about Toad looking funny in a bathing suit.
 Toad worries Frog doesn’t want to be his friend anymore.
 Birds laugh at Toad as he tries to fly a kite.